 With automated email marketing you can set up triggers that send specific emails based on customer behaviour.
-There many ideas for personal and eye catching automated email marketing triggers.
+There are many ideas for personal and eye catching automated email marketing triggers.
 The best part about email marketing automation is that it runs in the background so you don’t have to worry about nurturing you customers, the system does it for you.

 6. Consider These Golf Course Management Key Performance Indicators